 TEST 4: Using A Chemical Block Tester (Combustion Leak Tester)

-There are times when the vehicle does have a head gasket issue, a cracked blocked issue, or cracked cylinder head issue causing it to overheat that the 3 previous tests don't find.
+There are times when the vehicle does have a head gasket issue, a cracked block issue, or cracked cylinder head issue causing it to overheat that the 3 previous tests don't find.
 Is there something else that can be done?
 The answer is Yes!
 It involve doing a chemical block test.

 The combustion leak tester (or block tester) test is used in all major/competent repair shops to confirm a blown head gasket issue.